 Haunted History Tour

-If you’re looking for something a little more kid-friendly, this tour reveals all the unsightly secrets of Bordentown.
+If you’re looking for something less theatrical, this Haunted History Tour reveals the unsightly secrets of Bordentown.
 As guides lead you down unexplored paths under the light of the moon, you’ll hear spine-chilling stories about ghost encounters.
 No worries about hidden creatures or gore here—the spookiest part is knowing you’re standing right where a paranormal meeting once occurred.

 135 Farnsworth Avenue, Bordentown